CheriPortman/solo-movie-api-db/README.md

 # solo-movie-api-db
+## note: this lab was done following instructor commits. it isn't original or independent work.

 ## TODO
 ### *make loadFooter using:  This product uses the TMDb API but is not endorsed or certified by TMDb.